Japan's Kishida defies expectations as ruling LDP easily keeps majority - Up News Info

 STABLE MAJORITY

-The LDP and its junior coalition partner, Komeito, secured more than 261 required for an “absolute stable majority” that gives the coalition command of parliamentary committees, making it easier to pass bills.
+The LDP and its junior coalition partner, Komeito, secured 293 seats, more than the 261 required for an “absolute stable majority” that gives the coalition command of parliamentary committees, making it easier to pass bills.

 Kishida said the administration would attempt to compile an extra budget this year, in what would be a tight schedule.